-Darker evenings make it much easier for thieves to gain access to property without being spotted.
+Darker evenings can make it easier for thieves to gain access to property without being spotted.
+But there are plenty of steps you can take to make sure your property stays safe.
+Here are 10…

 1. Set timers

-Set timers on any plug-in lamps you have so that they can go on intermittently while you’re not there, making it look as though you’re at home.
+Setting timers on any plug-in lamps you have so that they can go on intermittently while you’re not there is an easy way to make it look as though you’re at home.

 2. Conceal valuables

-Don’t leave valuable items on display so that they can be easily seen by anyone walking past your window.
+Avoid leaving valuable items on display so that they won’t be easily seen by anyone walking past your window, and temptation is reduced.

 3. Fit an alarm